Bill Slater (footballer): Later life

+After retiring from play he became Deputy Director of Crystal Palace Sports Centre while at same time being Director of Physical Education at Birmingham and Liverpool Universities.
+In 1989 he became President of the British Gymnastics Association and later a member of the British National Olympic Committee.

 In 1982, Slater was appointed an OBE for his services to sport.
 A CBE followed in 1998.
 In February 2009, his daughter Barbara Slater was chosen to be the first female Director of Sport at the BBC.
 Slater died on 18 December 2018, aged 91, from complications of Alzheimer's disease.